 3. Maintenance Needs

 Maintenance is key if you want your garage heaters to function optimally and last longer.
-If you have little to no time for AC tune-ups, go for simple electric space heaters or portable heat pumps.
+If you have little to no time, go for simple electric space heaters or portable heat pumps.
 Most durable heaters, however, will require extra maintenance, such as more cleaning and inspection.

 4. Safety Features